You are here:

 |groundwater||dioxins, furans, various metals including manganese, arsenic, chromium and lead||leaching from primary sludge and waste water ponds|

 An Analytical Results Report for a Combined Site Inspection and Removal Assessment was completed for the Smurfit-Stone Mill site in August 2012.
 Results from that report are summarized here.
-The full report for this investigation, as well as other investigations, is available in the Site Documents section below.
+The full report for this investigation, as well as other investigations, is available in Site Documents below.

 Soil Exposure Pathway – Soil samples were collected from sludge ponds, wastewater holding ponds and an emergency spill pond at the site.
 Samples were not collected from landfills at the site.
 Multiple congeners of dioxin were detected at levels greater than background concentrations.
 Metals and other inorganics, such as arsenic and manganese, were detected above background concentrations in two sludge ponds.
 Sludge ponds 3 and 17, and emergency spill pond 8, had the highest concentrations of contaminants of the locations sampled on the site.
 It should be noted that only a subset of ponds at the site were sampled.

-Groundwater Migration Pathway – Shallow groundwater at the site had detections of multiple dioxin congeners and manganese.
+Groundwater Migration Pathway – Shallow groundwater at the site had detections of multiple dioxin congeners (related substances) and manganese.
 Arsenic was also present in the shallow groundwater at levels exceeding federal drinking water standards.
 Nearby down-gradient and cross-gradient domestic wells draw water from a deeper aquifer, and the wells that were sampled did not show any indication that they are currently impacted by the site.